-Setting up your Business Class team
+Setting up your Premium workspace

-Here's a run down of the topics covered in the article.
+Here's a rundown of the topics covered in the article.

-If your company uses a Google Apps domain, you can quickly add everyone to your team with just a few clicks.
+If your company uses a Google Apps domain, you can quickly add everyone to your Workspace with just a few clicks.
 To do this click "Link to Google Apps Domain" and follow these simple instructions:

-- First, you’ll need to add the Trello Business Class app from the Google Apps Marketplace to your domain.
+- First, you’ll need to add the Trello app from the Google Apps Marketplace to your domain.
 The "Go To Google Apps Marketplace" button on the Link To Google Apps domain popup will get you there.

 - When there, be sure you are signed in to the Google account with the domain you want to use.
 Click the “Add it now” button then follow the prompts.

 - You’ll see other users from your Google Apps Domain on your members' page when configured correctly.